 Letter 51: To the same person.
 (359)

-The cause of the delay was not that the excellent Hermogenes was unwilling to do you a favor.
-He knows your character, he praises your administration, and he is aware of your poverty.
-Among those who wish his current office to continue, he considers you alone to have the right attitude -- and rightly so, for I know this is your prayer.
+The cause of the delay was not that the worthy Hermogenes was unwilling to do you a favor.
+For he knows your character, and he praises your office, and he is not unaware of your poverty; and among those who pray that their present rank may be extended to a longer term, he reckons you to be one, having rightly understood you.
+For I myself am aware that this is your prayer.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.